 Bachelor of Science in Biomedical Laboratory & Clinical Sciences

+The BLCS combines general undergraduate education with special technical training that prepares students for positions in biomedical or clinical research.
 Courses are available in basic and more advanced theoretical and practical biomedical scientific areas.
 Lecture and laboratory courses in molecular biology, protein purification, tissue culture, Current Good Manufacturing Practice (cGMP), and other topics relevant to the biotech and biopharmaceutical industries help prepare students for fulfilling jobs and careers.
-Courses are also available in clinical research to prepare students to work in clinical trials.
+Students can also choose to concentrate in clinical research courses which prepare them for work in the world of clinical trials.
 Undergraduate certificate programs in clinical research and biotechnology are also available.

 Students who complete the bachelor’s degree in Biomedical Laboratory & Clinical Sciences will be able to demonstrate: